jjwastaken/Petstagram/README.md

 npm install
 node src/server.js

-* Note, you will likely need to open 2 separate command line windows for steps 2 and 3*
+Note, you will likely need to open 2 separate command line windows for steps 2 and 3.

 ### 4. Open the local host

-Got o http://localhost:3000 in your browser to start the application!
+Go to http://localhost:3000 in your browser to start the application!